 If you don’t have the degree requirement for this course you should provide a portfolio of evidence of written work produced while training or working in the field.

 - a core professional qualification in a mental-health field as defined by the British Association of Behavioural and Cognitive Psychotherapies (BABCP) or evidence of completing the BABCP Knowledge Skills and Attitudes requirements

 - foundation-level knowledge of Cognitive Behavioural Therapy and evidence of providing structured psychological therapies and interventions.

 Months of entry

-We offer two pathways through this course:
+We offer four pathways through this course:

 Qualification and course duration

 - Course Enquiries